THE BIG IDEA:

 God calls us to tell others the good news of Jesus Christ.

-We often do not share Christ with others, because we are afraid to or because we just don’t know how.
+We often do not tell others about Christ, because we are afraid to, or because we just don’t know how.

 Growth in confidence to share Christ by the power of the Holy Spirit and leave the results to God.

 When someone is drowning, it is an act of love to throw them a life preserver.
 In the same way, when someone is far from God, it is an act of love to tell them the good news about Jesus.

 - What I want the group to know and understand: Even though we may feel weak and foolish as we seek to tell people about Jesus, God gives us the privilege and power of working through us so that others hear his good news.

 - What I want the group to experience: The joy and satisfaction that come from seeing God work through us to bring others to himself.

 - How I want the group to respond:To begin sharing Christ with others.

 Liven your lesson up with these creative ideas.
 A well placed video, illustration, game or activity can really make your lesson memorable.
 If you have idas you would like to share with the community, click here.